flozz/twitch-api-examples/03-new-rest-api/README.md

-# 03 - Rest API: new followers notifications
+# 03 - Rest API: new follower notification

+This example shows how to implement a "new follower" notification using the Twitch REST API.

+This example is related to an article on my blog (in French):

-TODO
+* TODO